 No applicant will be delayed or denied the opportunity to become a resource parent because of the race, color, national origin, disability, age, sex, sexual orientation, gender identity, religion, or creed of the prospective parent or the individual child to be placed in the home.
-No placement of a child will be delayed or denied based on the race, color, national origin, disability, age, sex, sexual orientation, gender identity, religion or creed of the resource parent or of the child involved.
+No placement of a child will be delayed or denied based on the race, color, national origin, disability, age, sex, sexual orientation, gender identity, religion or creed of the race.